 Working With Others

-This type of engagement continues to be an essential part of our work on sustainability.
+This type of engagement continues to be an essential part of our work.
 As a predominantly B2B business, we are particularly attuned to the needs of our customers and are in continuous dialogue with them and other members of our stakeholder community.

 However, we realise that the broader challenges presented by sustainability are too large and complex for any one organisation to tackle alone.
 Issues such as food security, protection of human rights and deforestation all demand a more holistic approach.
 Kerry Group is committed to working with industry partners and has engaged in a number of multi-stakeholder initiatives to help drive improvement across the industry.
 Some of these include Origin Green, the Sustainable Spices Initiative, SAI Platform and Tropical Forest Alliance 2020.